 There are printer on the market with the same output for rgb and cmyk data according to the 1-Minus-Relation.
-It is hard to linearized at least some of the CMYK printers of the market with rgb input data in the file.
-However this is the usual use of many of the printers which usually have no cmyk input channel.
+It is hard to linearize at least some of the CMYK printers of the market with only rgb input data in the file and no transfer to cmyk data within the file.
+However, this is the usual use of many of the printers which usually have no cmyk input channel.